gajsanders/orb-strategy-backtest/README.md

 ## Acknowledgments

 - Alpaca Markets for providing the trading API
 - The trading community for insights and feedback
+- This strategy was inspired by the Opening Range Breakout strategy explained in [this YouTube video](https://youtu.be/GEnKQ834U1c?si=MkBGil_6TfEK71bF)